robhagemans/basicode/README.rst

 for non-commercial purposes.

 This repository contains BASICODE programs from a number of sources.
-I have decoded them from the original audio recording, where available, and corrected transmission failures using context, alternative sources and checksums.
+I have decoded them from the original audio recordings, where available, and corrected transmission failures using context, alternative sources and checksums.
+I have concentrated on the portable BASICODE sources and have omitted platform-specific code such as translation programs.
 The following titles are included:

 ==================================  ==========  ===== ==================  ==================
 Title                               Medium      Year  Standard            Language